2000 Democratic National Convention: Democratic National Convention Committee

 On September 21, 1999, a number of members of the convention's leadership were announced.
 Lydia Camarillo was announced as the convention's chief executive officer (CEO).
 Donald J. Foley was announced as chief operating officer (COO) of the convention.
 Rod O'Connor was announced as the chief of staff for the convention.
 Jeff Modisett was announced as deputy CEO and general counsel for the convention.
 Katreice Banks was announced as deputy CEO for external affairs.
 Mona Pasquil was announced as deputy CEO for community relations.
 It was also announced that Yolanda Caraway would consult with the conventions for external affairs, credentials, and productions.
 Jaci Wilson was announced as the convention's director of housing.
 Ofield Dukes was announced as one of the convention's communications consultants.

 On September 23, 1999, Roy Romer was announced as chair of the Democratic National Convention Committee.

 On December 9, 1999, additional convention staff were announced for the Democratic National Convention Committee.
 Anette Avina was announced as senior advisor to the CEO and director of special projects.
 Travis Berry was announced as senior advisor to the chairman and director of special projects.
 Simone M. Greene was announced as special assistant to the COO.
 Cindy M. Lott was announced as deputy general counsel.
 Liana Shwarz was announced as special assistant to the CEO.
 Lou Vasta was announced as director of logistics and operations.
 Luis Vizcaino was announced as the DNCC's press secretary.

 On February 23, 2000, the Democratic National Convention Committee announced three key members of its convention security task force.
 Ken Banner was announced as director of security.
 John Vezeris and Joseph A. Masonis were announced as managing directors of the task force.

 On March 10, 2000, Brian L. Wickersham was announced as the Democratic National Convention Committee's director of transportation, and Jeffery Lowery was announced as its deputy director of transportation.

 On April 27, 2000, the Democratic National Convention Committee's production team was announced.
 Gary Smith was announced as executive producer, Ricky Kirshner was announced as producer, and Thomas E. Gorman was announced as director of production.

 Convention officers

 Terry McAuliffe served as the chair of the convention.

 Paul E. Patton served as one of the co-chairs of the convention.

 Thurbert Baker, Steny Hoyer, Patty Judge, and John S. Tanner served as parliamentarians.

-Official themes

-Each day of the convention was assigned a theme.
-The first day's theme was "Prosperity and Progress", highlighting the economic progress that had occurred under the Clinton–Gore administration.
-The second day's theme was "New Heights: You Ain't Seen Nothing Yet", focusing on the potential of the future if proper decisions are carried out by new leadership.
-The third day's theme was "Al Gore: The Principled Fighter", highlighting Al Gore's life story.
-The closing day's theme was "Al Gore's vision for the future".